BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Kaminario K2.N;

-- NetApp FAS arrays, including Flash Cache with NVMe SSD connectivity;
+- NetApp Fabric-Attached Storage (FAS) arrays, including Flash Cache with NVMe SSD connectivity;

 - Pure Storage FlashArray//X; and

-- Tegile IntelliFlash (acquired by Western Digital Corp. in 2017).
+- Tegile IntelliFlash (acquired by Western Digital Corp. in 2017 and then sold to DDN in 2019).

-In December 2017, IBM previewed an NVMe-oF InfiniBand configuration integrating its Power9 Systems and FlashSystem V9000, a product it said is geared for cognitive workloads that ingest massive quantities of data.
+In December 2017, IBM previewed an NVMe-oF InfiniBand configuration integrating its Power9 Systems and FlashSystem V9000, a product that is geared for cognitive workloads that ingest massive quantities of data.

 In 2017, Hewlett Packard Enterprise introduced its HPE Persistent Memory server-side flash storage using ProLiant Gen9 servers and NVMe-compliant Persistent Memory PCIe SSDs.